skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	1. Click **Open Console** from the Event Engine window
 	2. Navigate to the <a href="https://us-east-1.console.aws.amazon.com/cloud9/home" target="_blank">AWS Cloud9</a> console.
 	2. Click on **Open IDE** in the `workshop-environment` under **Your environments**
-	3. Click the **gear** icon in the upper right hand corner to open the Cloud9 Preferences.
-Scroll down in the settings, click on the **AWS SETTINGS** section and click the button next to **AWS Managed Temporary Credentials** to disable this.
+	3. Click the **gear image** icon in the upper right hand corner to open the Cloud9 Preferences.
+Scroll down in the settings, click on the **AWS SETTINGS** section and click the button next to **AWS managed temporary credentials** to disable this.
 	5. Now go to a Cloud9 terminal tab (tab title will start with the words **bash**).
 Paste in the **export** commands you copied from Event Engine.
 	7. Now you can run commands from within the Cloud9 IDE using the temporary credentials from Event Engine.
+If you open a new tab you will need to paste in the credentials again.
 	8. Move on to **Task 1**.

 ??? info  "Click here if you're at an *AWS event* and *AWS provided an account to you*"